-Canada and the US have each updated their drone regulations and now have similar guidelines.
-In the US pilots must obtain a Part 107 license and in Canada pilots can obtain either a Basic or Advanced Operator License under Part IX of the Canadian Aviation Regulations.
+Drone laws vary around the world.
+Fortunately, Canada and the US now have similar guidelines.
+In the US pilots must get a Part 107 license.
+In Canada pilots can get either a Basic or Advanced Operator License.
+Which falls under Part IX of the Canadian Aviation Regulations.

 Hands on Training & Site Setup

 It can be intimidating to pull a drone out of the box and start your site survey.
 There are many resources available on the web.
 We recommend making good use of YouTube and Google before flying.
 Finally, don’t be shy ask a friend or coworker with drone experience to help you get started.